Water saving tap aerator

-We have reduced our bathroom tap water consumption in hundreds of liters every year by installing an inexpensive water saving tap aerator.
+We have reduced our bathroom tap water consumption by hundreds of liters every year by installing an inexpensive water-saving tap aerator.

 Most of us understand the importance of saving water so we do our best to close the water taps while not in use and teach our children that water is very valuable and must not be wasted.